Sanath Jayasuriya: Personal life

-Jayasuriya's first marriage is with Air Lanka ground hostess Sumudu Karunanayake in 1998 which lasted less than a year.
-Then early in the year 2000, he married Sandra De Silva, a former flight attendant of Sri Lankan airlines.
-They have three children, Savindi Jayasuriya, Yalindi Jayasuriya and Ranuk Jayasuriya.
-Sanath divorced from Sandra in 2012.

-He is also the first cricketer to be appointed as a UN Goodwill Ambassador (by UNAIDS, Geneva) for his commitment to the prevention of HIV/AIDS among young people in Sri Lanka.
+Sanath is the first cricketer to be appointed as a UN Goodwill Ambassador (by UNAIDS, Geneva) for his commitment to the prevention of HIV/AIDS among young people in Sri Lanka.

 He entered politics in February 2010 as a candidate for Matara District.
 His party is the United People's Freedom Alliance (UPFA) of the president Mahinda Rajapaksa.
 Jayasuriya continued to play cricket after he has secured the most preferential votes from the Matara District by obtaining 74,352 votes.

 In October 2013, he was appointed as deputy minister of Postal services in the UPFA government.

 He resigned from Chief Selector post with his members on 3 April 2015.

 On 10 June 2015, Jayasuriya with three other UPFA Parliamentarians took oaths from President Maithripala Sirisena as new deputy ministers.
 Jayasuriya was appointed as Deputy Minister of Local Government and Rural Development.
 He was in office until the Parliament dissolved on 26 June 2015. in the 2015 election Jayasuriya did not run for office, but joined the campaign of the United National Party that won the election.
 He was later appointed the chairman of selectors of Sri Lanka cricket.